visserle/AnkiOps/README.md

 A: 1, 3
 ```

-You can use any Markdown syntax (except a horizontal rule) in the note content, including italics, bold text, lists, tables, images, code blocks, math equations, and more.
+You can use any Markdown syntax (except the horizontal rule) in the note content, including italics, bold text, lists, tables, images, math equations, code blocks with highlighting, and more.
 AnkiOps automatically converts Markdown to HTML for Anki and back again.

-After the first sync, AnkiOps adds metadata comments for each note:
+After the first sync with Anki, AnkiOps adds metadata comments for each note:

 ```markdown
 <!-- note_key: 2fd62bcaa861 -->